 NFC tags and the iPhone’s ability to read them changes the game.
 Bluetooth and WiFi simply require too much power to enable everyday objects like posters, apparel, keychains, sports equipment, business cards, and more.
 NFC does not require any internal power, instead the reading device (your iPhone) supplies the power wirelessly.
 As a result NFC can enable nearly anything with a web experience.

 For the first time, iPhone 7 and newer owners can discover what Android has had for years; the ability to tap into an ever growing number of NFC enabled objects.
-Unlike Android, where NFC tags can be read from the home screen, Apple requires users to install an app to read NFC.
+Unlike Android, where NFC tags can be read from the home screen, Apple requires users with iPhones 7 - iPhone X to install an app to read NFC. iPhone XS, XR and newer, however, can read NFC tags natively without an app.

 With a number of NFC scanning apps popping up in the App Store, we found the top 3 you need to get the most out of NFC on your iPhone.

-Having enabled millions of products with NFC over an 11 year history we know a thing or two about the tech.
+Having enabled millions of products with NFC over a 15 year history we know a thing or two about the tech.
 Building off this experience, we engineered Decode from the ground up to be the most useful NFC app in the App Store.

 Decode incorporates industry-leading ease of use, scan speed, and security.
 Users can launch scans from both within the app and the quick launch menu.
 Force touching the app icon on the home screen to launch a scan brings you the most similar experience to scanning NFC on Android on iOS.